Skyrmion crystals stabilized by $\omega$-mesons: Bethe--Weizs acker semi-empirical mass formula

 Our predicted values \eqref{eq:SEMF predictions} are in close agreement with the empirically-determined values.
 They are also a substantial improvement on the values $a_V=136\,\mathrm{MeV}$, $a_S=320\,\mathrm{MeV}$ obtained in the standard Skyrme model with massless pions \cite{Baskerville_1996_2}.
 This is consistent with the observation made in \cite{Gudnason_2020} that including the $\omega$-meson substantially improves predictions of classical binding energies.

 The remaining coefficients in the semi-empirical mass formula \eqref{eq: SEMF} have been investigated using Skyrme models elsewhere.
 Ma \textit{et al.}\ \cite{Ma_2019} investigated the Coulomb energy in the standard Skyrme model.
 They found that $a_C=0.608\,\textup{MeV}$, which is in excellent agreement with the experimentally determined value of $a_C=0.625\,\textup{MeV}$.
 The asymmetry coefficient $a_A$ was calculated using the sextic Skyrme model in \cite{Leask_2024}.
 By relating this to the symmetry energy of nuclear matter the value $a_A=23.8\,\textup{MeV}$ was obtained, which agrees extremely well with the experimental value $a_A=23.7\,\textup{MeV}$.
+It would be interesting to calculate these coefficients also in the omega-meson model, but doing so is beyond the scope of this paper.